 Ewen Maddock Dam, Camping, Fishing, Walks & Map

 Popular activities in the parking area including walking, cycling, boating, swimming and picnicking.
-Maddock Park (located off Mooloolah Connection Road) is a popular picnic spot that has picnic tables, free BBQs as well as a designated swimming area with a beach.
-Maddock Park also has a playground for children which will keep them amused for hours.
+Maddock Park (located off Mooloolah Connection Road) is a popular picnic spot with picnic tables, free BBQs, and a designated swimming area with a beach.
+Maddock Park also has a playground for children, which will keep them amused for hours.

-There are over 9km of multi-use trails that are shared between walkers, bike riders and horse riders around the dam.
-There are also two privately run campgrounds at Ewen Maddock Dam namely; Ewen Maddock Dam Camp and Recreation Centre (off Steve Irwin Way) and Tunnel Ridge Ranch (off Kowald Road).
+Over 9km of multi-use trails are shared between walkers, bike riders, and horse riders around the dam.
+There are also two privately run campgrounds at Ewen Maddock Dam, namely, Ewen Maddock Dam Camp and Recreation Centre (off Steve Irwin Way) and Tunnel Ridge Ranch (off Kowald Road).

 As the dam areas are home to native wildlife, dogs are permitted within designated areas (Maddock Park and on all of the surrounding trails) but must remain on a leash at all times.
 Horses are also allowed on designated tracks but must not enter the parking area.